rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **My first print, do I have to print the rook?**

+:wrench:It is recommended that you print it, but before you print the rook file from the USB stick, there are some steps you knew to take to ensure success.

+- [ ] Check your resin's bottom & normal exposure times, for your printer model, [here](https://docs.google.com/spreadsheets/d/1pXFnb8nZNR-jC5h0_t28NJ3jpmWeOPu6bmYNY05lysU/edit#gid=0).

+- [ ] Plug the USB stick in your computer and open the __Rook.ctb file in Chitubox slicer, you should just have to double-click on the file to open it.

+- [ ] Once it opens the file, you will see two columns of numerical data in the lower portion of the screen.
+Check that 'Exposure Time(s):' and 'Bottom Exposure Time(s):' match the numbers that corresponded to your printer/resin in the excel spreadsheet above.

+- [ ] If the numbers in Chitubox differ from the spreadsheet, double-click the number to change and type the value obtained from the spreadsheet.

+- [ ] Click the 'Save' button and call the file '__My-Rook.ctb'.
+Safely eject the USB stick from your computer.

+- [ ] Plug the USB stick in to your printer, select the '__My-Rook.ctb', and commence the print.

-It is highly recommended that you print it.
-A successful test print will confirm that your printer works as it should and that you have properly leveled your build plate and your FEP tension is correct.
-If it did not print successfully, troubleshooting will be easier as you can rule out various other problems such as resin, settings, or slicing - additionally community assistance will be easier as it is a familiar part with easy 'reads'.
+A successful test print with a known-good model will confirm that your printer works as it should and that you have properly leveled your build plate and your FEP tension is correct.

 **I'm about to start a print, but the touchscreen shows a filename highlighted in red?**